Samra Khan

 Samra Khan (سمرہ خان) is a Dubai-based, Pakistani singer.
-She is the winner of the reality show Music Garage and singer of “Hina Ki Khusbu” Coke Studio Season 8.
+She is the winner of the reality show Music Garage and singer of “Hina Ki khushboo” Coke Studio Season 8.

 Early life

 She earned an MBA degree from Institute of Business Management.
-Her profession is as a banker.
+She works as a banker.
 She pursued singing as a profession when she got a chance to sing in Coke Studio.
-She sang a duet" Hina Ki Khusbu" in a Coke Studio Season 8 along with Asim Azhar that made her dedicate herself to singing.
+She sang a duet "Hina Ki Khushbu" in a Coke Studio Season 8 along with Asim Azhar that made her dedicate herself to singing.

 She has been a singer since she was 6 years old.
-After releasing “Hina ki Khushbu”, Khan released solo songs “Bol” and “Teri Sohbat” in collaboration with Playback Lounge, which were well taken by the audience.
+After releasing “Hina ki khushbu”, Khan released solo songs “Bol” and “Teri Sohbat” in collaboration with Playback Lounge, which were well received by the audience.

 She sang OSTs for different Pakistani dramas.
 Her famous OSTs are "Yeh Raha Dil" and "Gila”.
-Khan contested in a really show Music Garage, and ended up winning the Award of best singer 2018.
+Khan competed in a really show called Music Garage, and ended up winning the Best Singer Award in 2018.